OriolFilter/Elphelt/docs/Mu/Sol/Contesting/Riot_Stamp.md

 ## Bridal

-**Bridal looses**
+**Bridal loses**

 ## Genoverse

-Can be used, but since Riot Stamp clearly looses to some buttons, not recommended.
+Can be used, but since Riot Stamp clearly loses to some buttons, not recommended.

 Technically can be used to beat Riot Stamp > RC Blitz, but if the opponent decides to burn 75% meter for you to press a button, who are we to stop them from doing that.